 - Better integrations of reviews in SERPs.
 Expect to see reviews integrated in more visible, interactive ways in SERPs.

-With these future developments in mind, it becomes obvious that online reviews are about to get even more important.
+With these future developments in mind, it becomes obvious that reviews are about to get even more important.
 Optimize your link building strategy now to attract the best possible reviews for your business and products, and stay one step ahead of the competition.